ibm-cloud-docs/account/iam-login-flows.md

 ## Login sequence for federated users with an IBMid
 {: #fed-ibmid-login}

 IBMid allows enterprise customers to federate their user authentication and authorization system with IBMid.
-This way, users don't need to manage an extra user ID.
+This way, users don't need to manage another user ID.
 Instead, they are able to log in into {{site.data.keyword.cloud_notm}} using their well-known customer-managed user ID.
 The login sequence for federated users in {{site.data.keyword.cloud_notm}} works according to the following sequence:

 ![Login process for federated users with an IBMid](images/login-fed-id.svg "Login process for federated users with an IBMid"){: caption="Figure 2.
 Login process for federated users with an IBMid" caption-side="bottom"}